 How can we make national environmental laws better?

 How can we improve our national laws to make sure we are protecting the environment for the future?
-A panel of experts is working on their vision for ‘next generation’ laws, and is calling on others to contribute.
+A panel of experts has released their vision for ‘next generation’ environmental laws.

 By EDO NSW Policy and Law Reform Director Rachel Walmsley